How We Calculate

 We apply 2026 federal tax brackets based on your filing status, then estimate state taxes using your location's ZIP code.
 FICA (Social Security 6.2% + Medicare 1.45%) is deducted from gross.
 The result is your estimated net monthly income — the number that actually matters for affordability.

-Per Fannie Mae Qualified Mortgage standards, total housing costs (mortgage P&I + property tax + insurance + PMI) should not exceed 28% of gross monthly income.
+Per Fannie Mae Qualified Mortgage standards, total housing costs (mortgage P&I + property tax + insurance + PMI) should not exceed 28% of net monthly income.
 We calculate all-in housing cost including estimated property taxes based on your location and home price.

-Total DTI combines housing costs with all monthly debt obligations (car payments, student loans, other recurring debt).
+Debt Burden (DTI) combines housing costs with all monthly debt obligations (car payments, student loans, other recurring debt).
 CFPB Qualified Mortgage rules set 43% as the maximum, but most financial planners recommend staying below 36% for financial flexibility.

-SAFE: Housing ratio ≤ 28% and DTI ≤ 36%.
-STRETCH: Housing ratio 28–33% or DTI 36–43%.
-RISKY: Housing ratio 33–40% or DTI 43–50%.
-NOT VIABLE: Housing ratio > 40% or DTI > 50%.
+SAFE: Housing ratio ≤ 28% of net income and DTI ≤ 36%.
+STRETCH: Housing ratio 28–36% or DTI 36–43%.
+RISKY: Housing ratio 36–43% or DTI > 43%.
+NOT VIABLE: Housing ratio > 43% or negative monthly buffer.
 These thresholds are based on Fannie Mae, FHA, and CFPB lending standards.

 DATA SOURCES